 Unless I know that we will be eating all the bread I have made in one day, I let it cool to room temperature and then freeze it.
 With sandwich loaves, I go ahead and pre-slice.
-That way, when I want to make a sandwich or some toast, I can pull out only the bread that I need.
+That way, when I want to make a sandwich or toast, I can pull out only the bread I need.

 Go ahead and make your sandwich on frozen bread.
 It will be thawed and soft when ready to eat, especially if you send it in a child's lunchbox.

 You can also toast the bread straight from frozen.
 Either way, eating bread in a sandwich or as toast will taste as fresh as the day you made it for up to three weeks.